CTCycle/DRUGSCOM-Interactions-Checker/README.md

 - **Moderate interactions** Number of moderate interactions
 - **Major interactions** Number of major interactions
 - **Drug to drug interactions** Description of interactions between drugs
 - **Drug to food interactions** Description of interactions between drugs and food

+## License
+This project is licensed under the terms of the MIT license.
+See the LICENSE file for details.

+## Disclaimer
+...